Skip to Content

 Today we had a pretty aggressive plan to visit some of Kyoto’s best temples.
 The kids woke up early again, so we got an early start to our outing.

-We started our day with a walk down Shinbashi Dori, which some claim is the most attractive street in all of Asia.
+We started our second day of our family vacation in Kyoto with a walk down Shinbashi Dori, which some claim is the most attractive street in all of Asia.
 Not having visited every street in Asia, we can’t confirm if that’s true but we could easily imagine how beautiful it would look during the cherry blossom season.

-Getting to experience it before the crowds arrived was a real treat.
-Sometime jet lag has its upside!
+Getting to experience Shinbashi Dori before the crowds arrived was a real treat.
+Sometimes jet lag has its upside!

 Directions to Shinbashi Dori